 Set out on a secret mission directed by Daisy Louise Johnson, Mockingbird and Taskmaster were set to illegally assassinate a duly recognized sovereign leader of a U.N member state.
 Mockingbird used an image inducer to disguise herself as an A.I.M employee.
 Seconds before assassinating the U.N member, Maria Hill used the psi-scans placed in Mockingbirds mind to shut her down.
 Placing new memories in other agents minds, (Black Widow, Taskmaster, Hawkeye and Nick Fury), all of them believed that Mockingbird was back safe at headquarters.
 Dispatching from the mission, her squad left A.I.M Island, and Maria Hill left Mockingbird on the island alone.

-Mockingbird now trapped in Bainbridge's body has been living the life of a 40 something year old man with no way of getting out of his body.
-Bobbi doubts that she'll ever get out of this scenario and is curious to why she is even in the situation she is in.
-Still acting as a double agent, Taskmaster was left on the Island however still unknown that Bainbridge is actually Mockingbird.
-Bobbi, is then sent to a meeting where she has to present a pitch she knows nothing about.
-When arriving in the meeting room she is the centre of attention with Graviton and many other foes awaiting her presentation.
+Mockingbird, disguised as the employee, had been living the life of a 40 something year old man with no way of getting out of his body.
+Bobbi doubted that she'd ever get out of this scenario and was curious to why she was even in the situation she was in.
+Still acting as a double agent, Taskmaster was left on the Island, still not knowing that employee was actually Mockingbird.
+Bobbi was then sent to a meeting where she had to present a pitch she knew nothing about.
+When she arrived in the meeting room, she was the centre of attention with Graviton and many other foes awaiting her presentation.

 Eye Color: Blue